 - Systemic cancers that produce ADH.

 - Multiple sclerosis.

-- Acute intermittent porphyria, which is a genetic disorder that affects the production of heme, an important component of the blood.
+- Acute intermittent porphyria is a genetic disorder that affects the production of heme, an essential component of the blood.

 - Cystic fibrosis.

 Surgeries, dehydration, or brain trauma can also cause an excess of the hormone.